 Laser treatments are done as an outpatient procedure where a skin specialist moves a laser wand over your skin, removing the damaged skin cells and make the scars disappear, including these types of scars:

 This top 4 acne treatment, however, is not recommended when you have light sensitivity due to certain medications as laser treatment involves both heat and light.
-Your skin specialist may also discourage you from undergoing laser treatment if you’re taking blood thinning medications (to prevent risk of bleeding) and other sorts of skin conditions including:
+Your skin specialist may also discourage you from undergoing laser treatment if you’re taking blood-thinning medications (to prevent the risk of bleeding) and other sorts of skin conditions including:

-Fractional CO2 laser is a commonly known laser used to treat acne, resurfacing the sizes of the scars.
-A variety of sizes and densities are being used to meet the patient’s needs when it comes to healing or treating the acne.
+The fractional CO2 laser is a commonly known laser used to treat acne, resurfacing the sizes of the scars.
+A variety of sizes and densities are being used to meet the patient’s needs when it comes to healing or treating acne.
 It can be easily used on other body parts other than your face.

-Smoothbeam Laser Treatment is another form of laser treatment which involves using a low energy, 1450 nm-diode laser to treat acne scars.
-This type of laser treatment also uses a dynamic cooling device which cools the targeted area with short blasts of cryogen spray.
+Smoothbeam Laser Treatment is another form of laser treatment that involves using low energy, 1450 nm-diode laser to treat acne scars.
+This type of laser treatment also uses a dynamic cooling device that cools the targeted area with short blasts of cryogen spray.
 Smoothbeam Laser Treatment helps protect the epidermis and is quickly followed by the other laser beam targeting the upper dermis.

 Profractional Laser Treatment for Acne Scars or Erbium laser helps treat the fractions of the skin by creating a number of micro-channels with skin tissues to boost collagen production and smoothen acne scars.
 It also helps improve the appearance of acne scars and tightens the skin, minimizes wrinkles, improves skin texture and reduces photodamage.